FAQ for Online Only auctions - click here

 We recommend that prospective buyers inspect the goods prior to purchase:

-We suggest that you join our Loyalty Club to receive reminder emails for upcoming auctions in your area.
-Joining our Loyalty Club also enables you to view the price guides (auction estimates) on our website.
+We suggest that you create an account to receive reminder emails for upcoming auctions in your area.

-At First State Auctions, we source our jewellery and watches from local and international vendors including: government agencies such as Australian Customs & Border Protection Service, Australian Federal Police, insolvency trustees, manufacturers looking to liquidate stock, importers, private sellers and companies closing down or going bankrupt.
+Our jewellery and watches are sourced from local and international vendors including: government agencies such as Australian Customs & Border Protection Service, Australian Federal Police, insolvency trustees, manufacturers looking to liquidate stock, importers, private sellers and companies closing down or going bankrupt.

 You can rest assured that all items you purchase from First State Auctions are genuine.
 First State Auctions is owned and operated by gemologists and diamond graders, and we pride ourselves on ensuring our descriptions are 100% accurate.
 All products submitted for auction are checked by at least two qualified gem experts before being catalogued.
 We ensure all diamonds, gemstones, gold and watches are authentic and graded correctly.